jnvsor/render_array/README.md

 * `#callback`: An optional rendering override hook. `render()` will call this function if it is found.
 * `#weight`: Elements with a heavier weight will be rendered later.
+* `#raw`: Ignore '#tag', '#in', and attributes.
+After ordering and callbacks, return this value directly.

 All other values are parsed as arguments like so: